Nestled in the heart of downtown, the Juneau Hotel provides the perfect starting point to explore Alaska’s past.

 The laundry was built in 1901 to serve single miners.
 It operated on the ground floor with office space and residences overhead.
 After the laundry relocated in 1929, the building, with its distinctive turret, was remodeled.

 Now known as the Emporium Mall, the building was placed on the National Register of Historic Places in 1978.

 This two-story wooden building occupies an entire five-sided city block.
 It was built in two phases by longtime Juneau Mayor Emery Valentine in 1904 and 1912.

 The building, which also is known as Valentine’s Place or the Valentine Business Block, was designed by Valentine, who was an architect, miner, goldsmith, firefighter, and businessman.

-The Valentine Building, which was put on the National Register of Historic Places in 1985, is considered a premier example of Alaskan frontier architecture.
+The Valentine Building is considered a premier example of Alaskan frontier architecture.
 It’s now the home of the Juneau Drug Co.

 The Alaska Museum at 395 Whittier St.

 The Alaska State Museum is best known for its full-size eagle’s nest in a two-story tree.

 The museum, which has more than 27,000 artifacts, also provides information about the state’s gold-mining history and the period when Alaska was Russian territory.

 In addition, the museum showcases that state’s native heritage including ancient artifacts and an Eskimo-carved ivory collection.